andersonwilliam85/Ashrael-Package/README.md

    - Toggle between **solo** and **group** play modes to adjust engagement levels based on your play style.
    - Manages recovery for health and mana, with built-in spell-ups and healing requests as needed.
    - **Status Checks:** Quickly view the current adventure mode status, recovery mode, and configuration.
+   - **Note:** Adventure Mode currently has limited flexibility, supporting only a single-character configuration.
+Significant enhancements are planned to generalize functionality for a wider range of characters.

-### 2. **VoidWalker** (Beta)
+### 2. **VoidWalker**
-   - **Voidwalking Between Characters:** Allows seamless switching between alts with thematic, immersive messages.
+   - **Voidwalking Between Characters:** Seamlessly switch between alts with immersive, void-themed messages.
    - **Character Status Tracking:** Automatically stores each character’s basic stats (health, mana, inventory) and last room visited.
    - **Voidgaze Command:** Provides an overview of all characters’ statuses, locations, and a unique void-themed message.
-   - **Item Search Across Characters:** Quickly locate items in the inventories of all your characters.
+   - **Item Search Across Characters:** Quickly locate items across all character inventories.
+   - **Consolidated Inventory View:** Summarizes items across all characters, displaying each character’s possession with immersive messaging.
-   - **Autologin Animation:** An immersive “slipping through the void” animation hides login screens.
+   - **Autologin Animation:** A “slipping through the void” animation hides login screens, adding to the experience.
-   - **Custom Login/Logout Messaging:** Transition messages add depth with phrases like “You slip into the void…”
+   - **Custom Login/Logout Messaging:** Thematic transition messages add immersion, e.g., “You slip into the void…”

 ### 3. **PackageManager**
    - **Automated Update Check:** Easily check for available updates to keep your package up-to-date with the latest features and fixes.